gdxz123/pokekitty/README.md

 "PokeKitty" is a cat collection APP.
 You can receive  gifts and cook food. the gift and food will attract more cats to come and play with you.you need to collect all the cats with your ingenuity.
 Each cat has a warm heart story wow.

+### Game details

-### More details can be downloaded from the official website.
+you can be downloaded from the official website.

 [official website](https://51ihere.com)